qgis/qwc2/doc/plugins.md

   - `visibility` controls the initially visibile background layer
   - `overview: true` controls the name of background layer to display in the overview map.
 If no background layer is marked with `overview: true`, the currently visibile background layer id dipslayed in the overview map.
 - The `tiles3d` entry contains an optional list of 3d tiles to add to the scene, with:
-  - `idAttr`: feature properties table attribute which stores the object id, used for styling and passed to `tileInfoServiceUrl`.
+  - `idAttr`: feature properties table attribute which stores the object id, used for styling and passed to `tileInfoServiceUrl` of the `Identify3D` plugin.
 Default: `id`.
   - `styles`: optional, available tileset styles.
 Takes precedente over `colorAttr`, `alphaAttr`, `labelAttr`.
   - `style`: optional, tileset style enabled by default.
   - `baseColor`: the fallback color for the tile objects, defaults to white.